swatisingh26/technical-test/README.md

 HANDING IN THE TEST RESULTS:
 There are two ways to hand in the exercise:
-1. Either commit your solution to a branch on your GitHub Fork:
+1. Either commit your solution to a branch on your GitHub Fork (preferred):
 1.1 Commit your solution to the test to your local Git repository 1.2 Push your commit upstream to your GitHub fork
-1.3 Send us a link to the branch of your GitHub fork containing your work
+1.3 Send an email with a link to the branch of your GitHub fork containing your
+    work to your contact at the office
 2. Or make a .zip or .7z of your solution and email it to your contact at the office